 Abstract: Bisection is a parallelizable method for nding the eigenvalues of real symmetric tridiagonal matrices, or more generally symmetric acyclic matrices.
 Ideally, one would like an implementation that was simultaneously parallel, load balanced, devoid of communication, capable of running on networks of heterogenous workstations, and of course correct.
 But this is surprisingly dicult to achieve.
 The reason is that bisection requires a function Count(x) which counts the number of eigenvalues less than x.
 In exact arithmetic Count(x) is a monotonic increasing function of x, and the logic of the algorithm depends on this.
 However, monotonicity can fail, and incorrect eigenvalues may be computed, because of roundo or as a result of using networks of heterogeneous parallel processors.
 We illustrate this problem, which even arises in some serial algorithms like the EISPACK routine bisect, and show several ways to x it.
 One of these ways has been incorporated into the ScaLAPACK library.

-- On the Correctness of Some Bisection-like Parallel Algorithms in Floating Point Arithmetic (pdf)
+- On the Correctness of Some Bisection-like Parallel Algorithms in Floating Point Arithmetic (pdf, software)

 J. Demmel, I. Dhillon, H. Ren.

 Electronic Transactions of Numerical Analysis (ETNA), December 1995.